 X-ray is the oldest and most frequently used form of medical imaging.
 X-rays can produce diagnostic images of the human body on film or digitally on a computer screen.
-At DEMC SH we utilize a CR system (computerized radiography), which processes and stores the x-rays as a digital image.
+At AVISENA we utilize a CR system (computerized radiography), which processes and stores the x-rays as a digital image.
 X-ray imaging is the fastest and easiest way for a physician to view and access the lungs, broken bones, joints or spinal injuries.
 At least two images (from different angles) are taken and often three images are needed if the problem is around a joint (knee, elbow or wrist).

 Studies performed but not limited to:

 Radiographic examination requires our patients to follow a certain guidelines as follows: